cisagov/get.gov/posts/2024-01-31-new-way-to-get-a-.gov.md

   - Program updates
 ---

-## New year, new website, new way to get a .gov

-### U.S.-based government orgs can once again request .gov domains
+## U.S.-based government orgs can once again request .gov domains

 We’re excited to announce that today there is a new way to get a .gov domain.